When Your Kid Feels Sick Every School Morning

-Free 15-Minute Consultations • Virtual Sessions Across Texas & 42 States
+Free 15-Minute Consultations • Online Therapy Across 42 PSYPACT States

 (512) 240-2633You used to be so anxious watching your kid feel sick before school.
 The mornings have their own rhythm now, the stomachaches, the worry showing up in her body before she even has the words for it.
 You feel it land in your own chest.
 Your breath gets shallow.
 The whole day already feels off-kilter, and it has barely begun.
 By the time you are buckling her into the car, both of you are running on fumes.